Personal Post: My Story With Mindfulnes

 Where it all began.

-For many years, I had intermittently practiced mindfulness, but it wasn't until 2016 that I felt a strong urge to dive deeper and gain a better understanding to support myself.
-At that point, I was going through another challenging time, struggling with overpowering daily anxiety.
-It had been two years since I had moved to a new country, leaving behind my family to marry the man of my dreams.
-While we had been happily married for 10 months and just purchased our first home, anxiety and overwhelm resurfaced once again.
+For years, I practiced mindfulness here and there, but it wasn’t until 2016 that I felt a strong pull to deepen my understanding—to truly lean into mindfulness as a tool to support myself in everyday living.
+At that time, I was navigating one of life’s tougher seasons, facing overwhelming daily anxiety.
+I had recently relocated to a new country, leaving my family behind to marry the man I love.
+Though we were happily married for ten months and had just bought our first home, anxiety and overwhelm found their way back into my life.

 During the challenging period when I was advised to go on hospital bedrest for several months leading up to the gestation date, mindfulness became an integral part of my daily routine.
 A family friend's advice during a bout of depression proved invaluable: "just get up, make your bed, brush your hair, brush your teeth and put your clothes on."
 This simple routine, combined with mindfulness practice three times a day, became my anchor throughout my time in the hospital.

-Taking life one day at a time was my mantra during that period. (and still today..)Through mindfulness and adhering to a routine, I found the strength to face each day with resilience and determination.
-Today, as I reflect on those challenging times, I am grateful for the role mindfulness played in helping me navigate through a difficult chapter in my life.
+Today, as I reflect on those challenging times, I am grateful for the role mindfulness played in helping me navigate through the difficult chapters in my life.

 Articles on gut health and Anxiety-

-You can read more about my chronic inflammation and genetic mutation linked to anxiety here.
+You can learn more about my experience with chronic inflammation and a genetic mutation associated with anxiety on this post.

 Chemicals linked to Anxiety-The National Institute for Occupational Safety and Health studied 2,983 ingredients in our products at home and found 884 toxic ingredients.
 314 caused biological mutations, 218 caused reproductive problems, 146 (they knew) caused cancerous tumors, but were allowed in the United States, even though they were banned in other countries around the world.
 Twenty-six seconds after exposure, chemicals are found in measurable amounts in the human body.
 The average woman applies 300 chemicals a day to her body (80 before breakfast! )